antoniog675/PP5-FitnessBlogz/README.md

 ![Am I Responsive image](/src/assets/pp5_amiresponsive.jpg)

-This website is designed to be an Instagram like page where users post pictures, put a title and description on their posts.
-They will also be able to like, comments on posts and also be able to follow and unfollow profiles.
+This website is designed to be an Instagram like page where users can post pictures, put a title and write a description on their posts.
+They will also be able to like, comment on posts and also be able to follow and unfollow profiles.

 This site is targeted for people who are into fitness, for users who like to look for inspiration from other people working towards the same goal.
-Users will also be able to share their stories and their journey towards a healthier lifestyle, users can also share different meals they are having that is full of protein, high in nutrients and low on carbs.
+Users will also be able to share their stories and their journey towards a healthier lifestyle, users can also share different meal plans that they are having that is full of protein, high in nutrients and low on carbs.

 [- Live Website -](https://fitness-blogz.herokuapp.com/)